 Go back to Settings and tap Wallet & Apple Pay.

 Apple Pay allows you to make payments without revealing your account details to the merchant.
 The merchant will not see your credit card (or other account) info.
 That’s great because merchants continue to suffer data breaches.
 If the merchant never has your credit card info, they can never leak it.
+Learn more about digital wallet security.

 Double-Click Home Button: I recommend toggling to Off to make it harder for someone else to pay from your device, or to access other sensitive wallet data.